 Day 8: FINAL DEPARTURE:

-Your time is your own, until you are ready to be transferred to the airport for your departure.
+Your time is your own until you are ready to be transferred to the airport for your departure.

-TOUR PRICE PER PERSON:
+TOUR PRICE PER PERSON: PLEASE CONTACT US FOR THE PRICE

 HOTELS WE ARRANGE:

-NOTE, A Tibet Travel Permit is required to enter Tibet in addition to a China Visa.
-The Tibet Tourism Administration has recently indicated that they will tighten the regulations which control the issuance of Tibet Travel Permits.
 Besides now having to enter Tibet in a group of five people or more of the same nationality, the permit will be issued just 4-5 days before arriving in Lhasa.
 This means that we are unable to guarantee that a permit to travel will be approved.
-Also the permit will need to be sent to the place of departure in China for Lhasa by express courier.
-The additional cost will be 300–400 CNY.
-Your travel advisor will provide additional information.
-We apologize for this extra cost.
-However, it is out of our control.

 PRICE INCLUSIONS: